-To make sense of this it is worth turning to what philosophers of education say.
+To make sense of all this it is worth turning to what philosophers of education say.
 Interestingly, the question, ‘What is teaching?’ hasn’t been a hotbed of activity in recent years in the UK and USA.
-This says something about the state of schooling and of university departments of education in these countries.
-A lot of attention has been given to what is good, great or effective ‘teaching’, and not much to what actually teaching is.
 However, as Paul Hirst (1975) concluded, ‘being clear about what teaching is matters vitally because how teachers understand teaching very much affects what they actually do in the classroom’.

 Hirst (1975) makes two very important points.
 For him teaching should involve:

 - Setting out with the intention of someone learning something.

 - Considering people’s feelings, experiences and needs.
 Teaching is only teaching if people can take on what is taught.